CULTURE OF RAJASTHAN- THE HEART OF ROYAL INDIA

 Fortunately enough, the artists here have extended their creative boundaries.
 And, they’ve succeeded in showing the world that even stones, clay, leather, wood, and ivory, can be crafted to perfection.

 Who in the right mind would want to miss that?

 The zeal of the Rajasthani people to beautify their surroundings evolved their art.
-From tie and dye fabrics to huts painted with flowers and birds, and from paintings to Jaipur Meenakari, the art and crafts of Rajasthan created no boundaries.
+From tie and dye fabrics to huts painted with flowers and birds, and from paintings to Jaipur Meenakari, the art, and crafts of Rajasthan created no boundaries.
 As a result, today, the art of this plush estate blesses you with many pieces of fine craftsmanship.

 This includes a bizarre item like fine ivory bangles and miniature paintings on ivory.

-They also made carved sandalwood and wood as the most famous and inexpensive must –buy the item for tourists.
+They also made carved sandalwood and wood as the most famous and inexpensive must –buy item for tourists.
 Out of which, Puppets or “Kathputlis” became an integral part of Rajasthan’s folk culture.
 Mind it!
 They aren’t just decorative items.
-Furthermore, these puppets that are gorgeously designed in traditional Rajasthani attires to put forward shows in village fairs to discuss topic ranging from historical legends to modern-day issues.
+Furthermore, these puppets are gorgeously designed in traditional Rajasthani attires to put forward shows in village fairs to discuss topics ranging from historical legends to modern-day issues.